bbc/redux-client-ruby/README.md

     redux.dvbsubs("5286433008768041518")      # String

     # Download a file
-    # Generated media file urls contain a cryptographic hash so
+    # NB: Generated media file urls contain a cryptographic hash so
     # do not require a valid session cookie.
-Therfore you could
+Therefore you could
     # use your own HTTP connection for this
     url       = redux.mpeg2_url("5286433008768041518")
     response  = redux.client.get(url)